dmnfarrell/snipgenie/README.md

 `pip install -e git+https://github.com/dmnfarrell/snipgenie.git#egg=snipgenie`

 Notes: You may need to use pip3 on Ubuntu to ensure you use Python 3.
 Use sudo if installing system-wide.
+Running this also requires you have **git** installed.
+The same command can be used to update to the latest version.

 ## Dependencies